Murdock135/NewSecondBrain/Work/P-Organization/Dive/Tasks.md

+- [ ] #task Come up with commit templates for obsidian vaults
 - [ ] #task incorporate aerospace tiling in mac
 - [ ] #task get a notebook that shows the calendar right beside the notes section
 - [ ] #task Start papis